 You can also get a basic DBS check if you live in Northern Ireland or Scotland but the job you’re applying for is in England or Wales.

-The check will only show convictions that aren’t ‘spent’, for example some types of caution will disappear after 3 months.
+The check will only show convictions that are not ‘spent’, for example some types of caution will disappear after 3 months.

-It’ll usually take up to 14 days for you to receive your certificate.
+It usually takes up to 14 days for you to receive your certificate.

 Before you start

 Find out if you need a basic DBS check or ask your employer if you’re not sure.

 You can request to not reveal details of your previous identity if you’re a transgender applicant.